I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiascreatedrvitem.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Windows SDK documentation).</p>

 ## -remarks
 <p>This function creates and initializes an <a href="NULL">IWiaDrvItem COM Interface</a> object with the specified name and attributes.
 It also creates a context for the <b>IWiaDrvItem</b> object.
 Minidrivers typically use this function to build a tree of device items.</p>

-<p>This function creates and initializes an <a href="NULL">IWiaDrvItem COM Interface</a> object with the specified name and attributes.
-It also creates a context for the <b>IWiaDrvItem</b> object.
-Minidrivers typically use this function to build a tree of device items.</p>

 ## -requirements